krry/atmanaut.me/content/posts/forest-an-organic-social-network-design.md

 ### But here's the thing about friend Rings.

 Just because Tiffany is in your 2nd Ring doesn't mean you're in hers.
 We can decide how much our friends mean to us, but we can't decide how much we mean to them.
-These asymmetries in relationships, whether they are co-dependent or co-committed, are a common source of confusion and distress, especially when the asymmetries lay dormant, hidden, and then are suddenly exposed.
+These asymmetries in relationships, whether they are co-dependent or co-committed, are a common source of confusion and distress, especially when the asymmetries lay dormant or hidden, then are suddenly exposed.

 Respect for the autonomy of other trees is one of the fundamental values in the Forest.
 Back in default human world, autonomy is nowhere to be found on the list of staunchly defended human rights.
 Unless obeying the Ads is somehow autonomous.
 We may think of autonomous cars as somehow mindless though they exhibit many signs of life and intelligence.
 But allowing that sense of autonomous to diffuse into our language is likely to leave us with an inverse definition of autonomy, in the way that "literally" came to primarily connote its original opposite in the last decade or so.
 But I literally digress…